Although Their Heyday is Past, the Future of Nuclear Reactors Appears Bright

 A Chain Reaction of Stunted Growth

 Much of the early life of the nuclear reactor was built in secret and in service of the military, specifically for bombs and submarines.
-Now well publicized, that defense-first development continued in various forms in both the US and other industrialized nations with the means to do so for many years.
+Now well publicized, the defense-first development continued in various forms in both the U.S. and other industrialized nations with the means to do so for many years.

 Starting in 1977, the approval of any new reactor projects did not occur for two generations.
 That unofficial moratorium ended in 2012 with the endorsement of four new reactors (two of which have already abandoned construction).